-A cinematic journey that explores the life and work of one of the great pioneers of Modernist architecture and furniture design, Alvar Aalto.
+A cinematic journey exploring the life and work of one of the great pioneers of Modernist architecture and furniture design, Alvar Aalto.

 A must-see for anyone interested in architecture and design, Virpi Suutari's stylish new documentary explores the life and work of one of the great pioneers of Modernist architecture and design.